Brand New: Air Arms Galahad

 Three Of the Best: Famous Guns & Their Airgun Equivalents

-With the release of the latest instalment in the James Bond franchise, Spectre, recently released into UK Cinemas, we thought it might be a good time to share with you a range of guns that have been made famous on the silver screen.
+With the release of the latest instalment in the James Bond franchise, Spectre, recently released into UK Cinemas, we thought it might be a good time to share with you a range of famous guns that have been made iconic on the silver screen.
 Let us give you a rundown of three of the very best!

 Gun #1: Desert Eagle